Jamaica’s First Artisan Village takes Shape

 Visitors will experience unique pieces from the creativity of our people with valuable cultural assets.
 Additionally, through this arrangement, more Jamaicans will benefit from our very lucrative tourism industry.”

-The Hampden Wharf Development project is a collaborative effort between the Port Authority of Jamaica (PAJ) and the Urban Development Corporation, and is being implemented to transform the town of Falmouth.
+The Hampden Wharf Development project is a collaboration.
+It involves the Port Authority of Jamaica (PAJ) and the Urban Development Corporation.
+It aims to change the town of Falmouth.

 “What is truly unique about the Artisan Village is that the eighteen Artisans who will be here will be executing on the spot against designs brought to them by visitors or the ones they want to create,” added Minister Bartlett.